heitornobrega/admin-dashboard/README.md

 - Data Visualizations: The use of the Google Charts package allows for the creation of interactive and visually appealing charts and tables, providing a clear and detailed view of the company's key performance indicators.

-- Customizable Dashboards: The dashboards are fully customizable, allowing users to configure the data display based on their specific preferences and needs.

 - Executive Summary: The dashboard displays an executive summary with the main numbers for the day, week, or month, giving an instant view of the company's current performance.

-- Exportable Reports: The data displayed on the dashboard can be exported in various formats such as CSV or PDF for more in-depth analysis or sharing with other team members.

 ## Installation